TTudino/Cant_ML_capstone/README.md

 ## Dependencies ##

-To limit the size of this repository, the GLODAPv2 climatology dataset is not provided.
+The GLODAPv2 climatology dataset is provided to facilitate the use of this folder code.

-To obtain those data, please refer to https://www.glodap.info/, read the article [4] as above, or contact me directly.
+Please refer to https://www.glodap.info/ and the article [4] above prior of the use of those data.

 # Use #